stevenxchung/AWS-CSAA-ACloudGuru/Section 12 -- Additional Exam Tips/README.md

 **12. Which of the following is not a service of the security category of the AWS trusted advisor service?**
 * Vulnerability scans on existing VPCs

 **13. You work for a market analysis firm who are designing a new environment.
-They will ingest large amounts of market data via Kinesis and then analyse this data using Elastic Map Reduce.
+They will ingest large amounts of market data via Kinesis and then analyze this data using Elastic Map Reduce.
 The data is then imported in to a high performance NoSQL Cassandra database which will run on EC2 and then be accessed by traders from around the world.
 The database volume itself will sit on 2 EBS volumes that will be grouped into a RAID 0 volume.
 They are expecting very high demand during peak times, with an IOPS performance level of approximately 15,000.
 Which EBS volume should you recommend?**
 * Provisioned IOPS (PIOPS)

 **14. What are the different types of virtualization available on EC2?**